JHSeo-git/practice-storybook-vite/README.md

 Practice for React + Vite + Storybook

 > **⚠️ Caution**
 > This project is not for production, but for practice.
-> and only for ESM, CJS (umd is not supported)

 https://practice-storybook-vite.pages.dev